-A 35-minute drive from our house in Berkeley, Pixieland Amusement Park was a super fun day for all three of my kids (age 2, 6, and 8) in a contained area small enough that it wasn’t a problem to parent alone.
+A 35-minute drive from Berkeley, Pixieland Amusement Park was a fun day for my kids (age 4) in a contained area small enough that it wasn’t a problem to parent alone.
 Think of it as a more modern (some say better, others say charmless), smaller version of Fairyland.

 Admission is free but you pay per ride carnival-style.
 Tickets are $2.95 each.
 Buy books of 10 or 20 tickets with a discount for bulk purchasing, which gets them closer to $2 each.
 With that in mind, allow me to give you a tour…

 Red Baron Airplane (2 tickets): Exactly like at Oakland Zoo.
-The little one was scared; the big ones were bored.
-Preschoolers love it though.
+Preschoolers usually love this ride, while a big kid maybe bored.

 Teacups (2 tickets): Great if you like the spinny rides.
-The 2-year-old discovered mid-ride that he’s not a fan; the 8-year-old sat out.
+Hopefully your kids won’t discover mid-ride that they are not a fan.

 Carousel (2 tickets/person and one adult free per child): Kinda fast for a merry-go-round.
-We learned that if you yell, “I don’t want to do it,” the operator will stop the ride for you and let you move from a horsie to a bench, even if you’re two.
+We learned that if you yell, “I don’t want to do it,” the operator will stop the ride for you and let you move from a horse to a bench.
 Little kids require adults and adults require tickets.
 Even on the bench.

-Windy Grove Cars (1 each): Â This was the toddler’s most favorite ride — he got to DRIVE a car!! — and, oddly enough, he rode for free.
-The big boys seemed to enjoy it, too.
+Windy Grove Cars (1 each): Â This was a favorite ride — they both got to DRIVE the car!!

-Pixieland Express Train (3 tix): Runs occasionally so check the schedule.
+Pixieland Express Train (2 tix): Runs occasionally so check the schedule.
 It’s a train and, thus, a must-do.
+The train takes you outside of Pixieland and around nearby park and pond.

 Okay, that’s it.
 You’ve seen the entire park.
-There is a picnic area and a few coin-op games that we avoided.
+There is a concession stand, picnic area and a few coin-op games that we tried unsuccessfully to avoid.

 Plan your visit to Pixieland Concord

-Prices: Tickets are $2.95 each or you can purchase multi-packs, such as 30 tickets for $65, and share with your group.
+Prices: Tickets are $2.95 each or you can purchase multi-packs, such as 30 tickets for $68, and share with your group.
+Tickets are less if paying with cash.

-For myself and three kids, we spent about $95.
+For myself and two kids, we spent about $95.
 That felt like a splurge of an outing.

 There is a large, free parking lot.